 Now that you know what you need, breaking down the formatting is a snap.

-There may come a time when you reference an image that you are not including as a figure.
-In this situation, you’ll want to italicize the title of the work and cite it with the first element in your works cited for online images.
-For those from books, you’ll want to include page numbers, if available.
+There may come a time when you reference an image that you do not include as a figure.
+In this situation, you want to italicize the work title and cite it with the first element in your works cited for online images.
+For those from books, you want to include page numbers, if available.
 For example:

 How MLA Stands Out